What is homeowners insurance?

-Report the incident to proper authorities.
-In communicating with your insurance agent or company, note all details of the report including any case numbers.
+- Report the incident to proper authorities.
+In communicating with your insurance agent or company, share all details of the report including any case numbers.

-After a fire, storm, tornado or other natural disaster, immediately take reasonable steps to protect your property from further loss.
+- After a fire, storm, tornado or other natural disasters, immediately take reasonable steps to protect your property from further loss.
 For example, cover broken windows temporarily with plywood or plastic sheets.
 Keep a record of your expenses.

 What can I do if my company is delaying my claim?

-Insurance companies are required by law to have standards for prompt investigation of claims and to make prompt, fair, and equitable settlement of claims where liability has become reasonably clear.
-If, after contacting the company and providing all relevant information, you still feel the company is taking an unreasonable amount of time in investigating or paying a claim, contact the Insurance Department.
+Insurance companies are required by law to have standards for prompt investigation of claims and to make prompt, fair and equitable settlement of claims where liability has become reasonably clear.
+If, after contacting the company and providing all relevant information, you still feel the company is taking an unreasonable amount of time in investigating or paying a claim, contact the North Dakota Insurance Department.

 How does the insurance company handle prior damage when processing a new claim?